Three fabric versions to choose from. Available in chlorine-free white, unbleached, unbleached made of organic cotton.

 Our measurements in the size chart are approximate measurements after washing.
+If unsure of size please wash only one or two; unwashed items are returnable in accordance with our return policy.
 When you get your new prefold diapers, they will look huge.
 Don't worry, they do shrink quite a bit in the first few wash and dry cycles.
 Always wash your diapers a few times before using them, which is called "prepping".

 We developed the Cloth-eez® brand sizes to fit babies.
 Years ago, we sold only "green edge infant" size and "blue edge standard" size.
 We no longer sell those sizes.
 Not only do these custom Cloth-eez® sizes make sense and fit great, but the quality of the cotton is the best there is, with little to no pilling, wonderful durability and softness.
 Also affectionately known around the web as "GMD Prefolds", but the brand name is actually Cloth-eez®.